werbeckes/re-source/README.md

-testing travis some more
-resource
+#re: source
 Learning to code is hard.
 We know, but why?

-There's been many times i've tried to teach myself to code and then hit a wall and gave up.
+There's been many times I've tried to teach myself to code and then hit a wall and gave up.
 You go for a while thinking you're really getting it, and you're ready to go out and create something awesome.
 So you sit down at your computer with an idea in mind, open your text editor, and just stare at the screen.

 Where the hell do I even begin?